Ekaterinburg Speleo Club: Boybuloq

-In the following years further expeditions took place: in 1986 the cave was deepened to −400 m, in 1987 to −500 m and the remains of Zakirov were returned to his family, in 1988 a siphon at −600 m was free-dived and also the barrier on the other side lowered so that the lake could be waded through, and a new branch of the cave was discovered – it continued to −900 m.
+In the following years further expeditions took place: in 1986 the cave was deepened to −400 m, in 1987 to −500 m and the remains of Zokirov were returned to his family, in 1988 a siphon at −600 m was free-dived and also the barrier on the other side lowered so that the lake could be waded through, and a new branch of the cave was discovered – it continued to −900 m.
 In 1989 a combined Soviet-Italian team reached the terminal siphon at −1158 m and managed to climb upwards to the point at an elevation of +156 m which gave the total cave depth of 1310 m.
 In 1990 a Soviet-British team managed to extend the New branch in the cave upwards to +222 m (total depth 1376 m), in 1991 lower levels of the New branch were discovered, and in 1992 an additional chimney upwards was climbed, to +257 m which gave the final cave depth of 1415 m.
 In 1995 a major collapse in the cave was dug through and in 1998 the diving of the siphon at −560 m was unsuccessful, and the spring Holtan-Čašma, where the water from the terminal cave siphon comes to light, was also dived.
 The spring is situated 130 m below the terminal cave siphon while the horizontal distance is 7 km, so the connecting passages are most likely submerged.
 The turmoil which followed the dissolution of the Soviet Union was unfavorable for caving expeditions.
 SGS cavers returned to Boybuloq only in 2007, and expeditions followed almost every year.
 New passages in Boybuloq were discovered and explored, yet the cave depth remained the same.
 Diving in the Holtan-Čašma spring was resumed in 2014, 2015, and 2016, when, at a horizontal distance of 170 m and depth of 18 m, a lenticular grotto was reached, with impassable downwards extending slots.